 2. Reply to customers by email

-Usersnap has opened up the premium customer care feature for all tiers since mid-2019.
+Usersnap has opened up the premium customer care feature for all tiers.
 Allowing you to reply and follow up with customers directly in Usersnap.

 Customers will receive your response by email.
 If they answer your email, their input will appear under the same feedback ticket.
 You can easily track the messages with your customers without additional customer service tools.